5iver/PersistenceViewer/README.md

 Setup:
 1) Copy the PersistenceViewer directory to openHAB {%openhab%}/conf/html.
 2) View your persistence data in a browser at http://[openhab server]:8080/static/PersistenceViewer/.
-3) By default, all items will be displayed.
-To select a specific group item that holds the items you are persisting, add a querystring to the end of the URL (?startItem=gPersist).
+3) By default, the Items table will initially be populated with groups that have no parent group.
+This is good for when all your items are in groups.
+To initially display all items, dd a query string to the end of the URL (?startWithGroups=false).
+Alternatively, to initially display a specific group item that holds the items you are persisting, add a query string to the end of the URL (?startItem=gPersist).
 4) By default, items will be sorted alphabetically.
-To disable this, add a querystring to the end of the URL (?shouldSort=false).
+To disable this, add a query string to the end of the URL (?shouldSort=false).
 5) By default, the default persistence service configured in OH is used.
-To use a different one, add a querystring to the end of the URL (?serviceId=rrd4j).
+To use a different one, add a query string to the end of the URL (?serviceId=rrd4j).

-Querystrings need to be separated by an ampersand.
-The only part of the querystrings that is case sensitive is the name of the startItem.
-Here is an example using all of them (they can be put in any order)...
+Query strings need to be separated by an ampersand.
+The only part of the querystrings that is case sensitive is the value for startItem.
+Here is an example (they can be used in any order)...

 http://[openhab server]:8080/static/PersistenceViewer/?SeRvIcEiD=MaPdB&ShOuLdSoRt=FaLsE&StArTiTeM=gPersistence